Is HubSpot the Right Choice for Your Business?

 In other words, it requires some investment in resources to really benefit from HubSpot.

 Consider your company's resources and competencies.
 It’s essential to make clear what resources the system requires.
-We see many companies investing in HubSpot but they’re unable to utilize the system because they don’t have the right competencies in-house, have not managed to train their employees to work with it, or they don’t invest in external resources that can help.
+We see many companies investing in HubSpot but they’re unable to utilise the system because they don’t have the right competencies in-house, have not managed to train their employees to work with it, or they don’t invest in external resources that can help.

 Or, quite often, they simply underestimate how long it takes to work the Inbound way.
 Imagine splitting your customers into three segments.
 Each segment needs to be addressed in different ways and fed different content at different times in different contexts if you hope to create a relationship.
 Thus, you must build a lot of material to promote across many channels.